abzicht/heyyou/README.md

 ```bash
 cat authtoken.txt | xargs heyyou wlp2s0 -w
 ```
-This, of course, assumes that your exact authtoken is stored in `authtoken.txt`.
+This assumes, of course, that your exact authtoken is stored in `authtoken.txt`.

 You find your authtoken [here](https://wigle.net/account).